Your guide to COVID-19 and its impact on life in Canada | CBC News

 While the public and experts alike had hoped that the spread of COVID-19 would slow when warmer summer months arrived in Europe and North America, as happened in the 2002-03 SARS epidemic, that no longer seems likely.
 Though Southeast Asia has close travel, business and investment ties with China, there were few reported cases until recently.
 Health experts say that wasn't due to its hot climate, but was instead caused by limited testing and under-detection.

 "People in Europe hope warm weather will kill the virus," said Tikki Pangestu, a professor at Singapore's Lee Kuan Yew School of Public Policy.
 "I doubt this will be the reality."
-Read more here.
+Read more about how temperature could affect COVID-19 here.

 The European Centre for Disease Control has released a report, citing research that suggests summer heat is unlikely to stop the spread of the coronavirus.

-The ECDC report cited preliminary analyzes from the outbreak in China which found the virus was able to maintain high levels of reproduction in tropical places with high humidity, such as Guangxi and Singapore.
+The ECDC report cited preliminary analyses from the outbreak in China, which found the virus was able to maintain high levels of reproduction in tropical places with high humidity, such as Guangxi and Singapore.

 WATCH: 'Massive scale-up' of public health capacities one of key ways to move forward, WHO says